 EMBRAER, finding the ERJ popular, decided to develop an executive / VIP derivative of the ERJ-135, originally the "EMB-135BJ" but introduced as the "Legacy 600", with initial deliveries in 2002.
 It altered the ERJ-135 airframe with an extended wing-body fairing for more fuel tankage, and had winglets.
 It was followed by the "Legacy 650", much the same but with more range, initial deliveries being in 2011.
 EMBRAER also sells a "Legacy Shuttle", which by descriptions appears to be more or less a standard ERJ-135LR configured for the corporate shuttle role, with options for 16 to 19 passengers in first-class seating, or 37 with a more conventional airliner interior.

 In 2002, EMBRAER announced a co-production deal with the Harbin Aircraft company of China for manufacture of the ERJ-145 series.
-The first Chinese aircraft was delivered in late 2003.
-The ERJ-145 family has proven highly successful, with over 1,100 machines sold to date.BACK_TO_TOP
+The first Chinese aircraft was delivered in late 2003 -- but sales of Harbin-built machines were very sluggish, and the joint venture was abandoned in 2016.
+Overall, however, the ERJ-145 family has proven highly successful, with over 1,200 machines sold to date.BACK_TO_TOP

 The FAB designations are employed here for simplicity, though not all operators use them.
 The E-99 AEW machine is is fitted with the Swedish PS-890 Ericsson Erieye AEW radar.
 The FAB was the launch customer, buying five aircraft.
 Initial flight of a modified airframe was in 1999; systems integration was performed by Raytheon in the USA, with deliveries of the five FAB machines in 2002:2003.
 Greece has also obtained four, with service entry in 2008; Mexico one, from 2004; and India three "EMP-145I" machines, introduced into service in 2014.